Mishree-14/Cpp_Experiment_11_Class_Object/README.md

 | vol_of_Cuboid_Class_Method               | Values initialized inside class | Public          | Member method `volume()`  | Volume returned by function |
 | Cuboid with Encapsulation (Private data) | Values private, method public | Private           | Public method `volume()`  | Volume securely calculated |

+## Algorithms
+### User Input of Volume using Class and Method

+Start.

+Define a class Cuboid with public data members length, width, height.

+Define a member function input() to take values from the user.

+Define a member function volume() to calculate length * width * height.

+Define a member function display() to show the calculated volume.

+Create an object of Cuboid.

+Call input() to get user input.

+Call volume() and display() to calculate and show the volume.

+Stop.

+### Volume using Class Cuboid (Direct Assignment)

+Start.

+Define a class Cuboid with public data members length, width, height.

+Create an object of Cuboid and assign values directly to data members.

+In main(), calculate volume using length * width * height.

+Display the calculated volume.

+Stop.

+### Vol of Cuboid (Values Initialized in Object)

+Start.

+Define a class Cuboid with public data members length, width, height.

+Create a constructor or initialize values inside the object.

+Define a member function volume() that returns length * width * height.

+Create an object of Cuboid.

+Call volume() and display the result.

+Stop.

+### Cuboid with Encapsulation (Private Data)

+Start.

+Define a class Cuboid with private data members length, width, height.

+Define a public method setDimensions(l, w, h) to assign values.

+Define a public method volume() to calculate and return length * width * height.

+Create an object of Cuboid.

+Call setDimensions() to assign values.

+Call volume() to get and display the calculated volume.

+Stop

 ## Program Descriptions